About digital inclusion and exclusion

 Data on digital exclusion in the UK

 Estimates for the proportion and number of people who are digitally excluded in the UK vary.
-The ONS annual survey of internet users estimated in 2017 that 11.1% of UK adults had either never used the internet, or last used it over 3 months ago.
-That’s 5.8 million people.
+The ONS annual survey of internet users (2019) estimates that 9% of UK adults have either never used the internet, or last used it over 3 months ago.
+That’s 5.9 million people.

 Digital inclusion isn’t only about whether people can access the internet: it’s also about their ability to use it.
-21% (11.5m) of UK adults are classified as not having all five Basic Digital Skills, according to 2016 research by Ipsos Mori for the 2017 Lloyds Consumer Digital Index.
+22% of UK adults (11.9m people) are classified as not having the Essential Digital Skills needed for day-to-day life, according to the 2019 Lloyds Consumer Digital Index.

 For more statistics, see the GOV.uk Digital Inclusion Dashboard.